DistributedProofreaders/dproofreaders/SETUP/UNICODE.md

 Character suites also define Picker Sets.
 These are collections of characters that are shown to the users in the proofreading interface character picker.
+Picker sets are optional and, if they are used, need not cover the entire set of codepoints in the character suite.

 The code currently ships with 4 character suites: